The trade licenses

 , the main legal document which prescribes the types of trades

-that are recognized here; our team of consultants in company formation in Czech Republic
+that are recognized here.
+Our company formation agents in Czech Republic

 can assist businessmen with legal representation on the registration of a business and may also offer an extensive presentation on the steps that have to be performed when applying for a trade license